civicnet/strop/README.md

 Type handlers are called with `this` set to the calling tag and the value as an argument.

-Every interpolated value's prototype (inheritance) chain is searched; only the most specialized type's handler will be called.
+Every interpolated value's prototype (inheritance) chain is searched; only the most specialized type's handler is called.

 Rules and types take precedence over the interpolated values' string conversion methods.

 ### Methods

-A tag's behaviour can be customized by overriding its methods.
+A tag's behaviour can be further customized by overriding its methods.

 #### file(path)

 This method is not called internally.

-The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L74-L87) loads the template file indicated by `path` and returns a function which can be called with objects, the keys of which are searched (in the order they are passed) during interpolation.
+The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L74-L87) loads the template file indicated by `path` and returns a function which can be called with objects, the keys of which are searched in the order they are passed during interpolation.

 Custom implementations could be used to:
 * locate template files;
 * provide default values;
 * validate and/or sanitize the arguments;
-* alter invocation details.
+* change the invocation interface (e.g. argument order, currying).

+Custom implementations should (but are not required to) call the default implementation.

 The result of the (final) function call _should not_ be altered, as it is assumed to be identical to tagging template literals.
-Both can be customized by overriding the [**`pass`** method][pass] instead.
+If necessary, this can be achieved by overriding the [**`pass`** method][pass].

-Custom implementations should (but are not required to) call the default implementation.

 #### pass({ raw }, ...values)

-This method is the actual tag function; it is called internally to prepare the result of a tag operation, after indendation is removed from the `raw` strings, and with the original `values`.
-It is used both for template literals and the default [**`file`** method][file]'s returned functions.
+This method is called to prepare the result of a tag operation, after indendation is removed from the `raw` strings by the [**`unindent`** method][unindent], and with the original `values`.
+It is used by template literals and the default [**`file`** method][file]'s returned functions.

 The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L90-L118) returns an array-like object which wraps the parameters; when converted to a string, it calls the [**`render`** method][render] for every interpolated value.
 Indentation will be adjusted for the rendered results that span multiple lines.